-The UFS Weather Model uses the cmake build system.
-There is a build script called build.sh in the top-level directory of the WM repository that ensures all necessary variables are actually set.
+The UFS Weather Model uses the CMake build system.
+There is a build script called build.sh in the top-level directory of the WM repository that configures the build environment and runs the make command.
+This script also checks that all necessary environment variables have been set.